Quantum-Accelerators/quacc/docs/user/wflow_engine/executors.md

     This is often more efficient for running large numbers of workflows because you can request a single, large Slurm job that continually pulls in work rather than submitting a large number of small jobs to the scheduler.

-    Additionally, you can have the generated Dask cluster adaptively scale based on the amount of work available by setting `adapt_kwargs` as follows:
+    Additionally, you can have the generated Dask cluster adaptively scale based on the amount of work available by setting `adapt_kwargs`:

     ```python
     runner = make_prefect_runner(cluster_kwargs, adapt_kwargs={"minimum": 1, "maximum": 5})